jbcodeforce/aws-messaging-samples/docs/labs/failover-lab.md

       - ./data:/tmp/mq/kahadb
     ```

-* In the broker config which is mapped to activemq.xml we find the persistence declaration on the shared filesystem, the network connector between the brokers, and transport connections to accept external apps:
+* In the broker config which is mapped to the `activemq.xml` configuration, we find the persistence declaration on the shared filesystem, the network connector between the brokers, and transport connections to accept external apps:

     ```xml
          <persistenceAdapter>